1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in a park with Mountains and lake.
+The picture is taken in a park.

-on the left , three people are sitting on a boat.
+on the lef , three people are sitting on a boat.
 In the middle, a man is Rowing back the boat.
 on the right, a man with blue T-shirt is Boarding a boat.
-another man is Rowing out a boat.
+and another man is Rowing out a boat.
 In the backgrond , there are many trees.
 I think it is a beautiful place for people to take a rest.
 ```